jma1ice/newsletterr/readme.md

 * Graph titles need to specify the date range - or at least show what time range the data is for somewhere in the email
 * Rename 'ra' and 'recs' snap in block for clarity?
 * Keep settings details on error so user won't have to re-enter them
+* Nix the view buttons
+* No library name on recently added overlay | change date to days since added

 ### For the v2025.1 sprint, these items are feature requests: